NCIOCPL/ebms/migration/README.md

 After the development team has done some spot-checking to make sure everything has landed safely, CBIIT can do their magic to have ebms.nci.nih.gov point to the new server, and we can let the users know it's ready.
-Use the instructions given above in the *Create the Web Site* section to take the site out of maintenance mode.
+Use the following commands to take the new site out of maintenance mode.

+* log onto the web server using ssh
+* `sudo` to the drupal account
+* change to the /local/drupal/ebms directory
+* run the command `drush state:set system.maintenance_mode 0`

 When the server name is changed, be sure to edit the line near the bottom of `web/sites/default/settings.php` to reflect the new host